aphilippartd/computeless-rag/README.md

 type Mutation { embedContext(query: String!): MutationOutput }
 ```

-This schema sets up a simple API with a single type of query (rag) that accepts a string and returns a QueryOutput type, which contains a string field output.
-This setup is designed to handle the Q&A functionality of your tool, allowing users to submit queries and receive text responses.
+This schema sets up a simple API with a single type of query (rag) that accepts a string and returns a QueryOutput type containing a string field output.
+This setup handles the Q&A functionality of the tool, allowing users to submit queries and receive text responses.

 ### 4.3 The AppSync resolver functions folder